Updated July 24, 2021

 Your baby’s first Halloween is such an exciting time!
-Today we are sharing 10 tips to make your little one’s first Halloween as stress-free and low key as possible.
+Today, we share 10 tips to make your little one’s first Halloween as stress-free and low-key as possible.

 Learn from parents who have experienced a Halloween night with a one-year-old and have lived to tell about it!

 It’s all about knowing the forecast and being prepared!
 Go with the flow of the night and your baby.

 Here are 10 tips to take the spooky stress out of your baby’s first Halloween:

 1. Choose a simple costume for the first Halloween with your baby.

 It is OK to go super low-key.
 The simpler the first year the better.

 Make it as easy to get on and off as possible.
 Diaper issues can happen at a moment’s notice.